 Forensic video analysis is the scientific examination, comparison, and/or evaluation of video in legal matters.
 In this situation, the video forensic process must be performed in a forensic lab that is equipped with the appropriate tools.
 Furthermore, the lab must follow best practice protocols to ensure integrity and accuracy of the video.
+Video authentication has similarities to audio authentication in that it is always best to preserve the original recording to remove all doubt about genuineness.

 Due to rapid proliferation of surveillance cameras in public and private places, law enforcement and litigators are increasingly using this evidence.
 Fixed and mobile digital video recorders, as well as Closed Circuit Television (CCTV) systems, are making it easier to capture crime scene video.